 Anyway, it is EA's CFO Blake Jorgensen that was asked if Battlefield V's battle royale could become a standalone free to play game, which he absolutely denied.
 The investor call confirmed that EA didn't drop the free to play battle royale possibility entirely though, as Jorgensen has now teased they might build one from scratch.

 According to Jorgensen, the company is "interested in experimenting with a free to play game that might be in a shooter or in another genre".
-Andrew Wilson, EA's CEO, has recently also mentioned that battle royale is "clearly a mode of play that the global FPS population is interested in", adding that EA would be looking at that particular piece of market.
+Andrew Wilson, EA's CEO, has recently also that battle royale is "clearly a mode of play that the global FPS population is interested in", adding that EA would be looking at that particular piece of market.

 It is noteworthy that Wilson's statement preceded the announcement of battle royale in Battlefield V so something could already be cooking by the time Battlefield V launches.
 Speaking of which, Battlefield V's release is coming on 19 October 2018, but its battle royale component hasn't been shown yet.